Are you tired of being ‘BUSY’ and suffering from overload?

-A conversation with a friend the other day opened a dialogue that I was all too familiar with.
-You know, that conversation of being so flat out that you are suffering from overload, stress and everything you do seems to bring in even more stuff to do.
-You find yourself searching for opportunities that will bring in down time.
-Sometimes you may wish you were ill in order to give you permission to check out of life for a few days and just breathe again.
+A conversation with a friend once opened a dialogue that I was all too familiar with.
+That conversation of being so flat out that you are suffering from overload and stress and everything you do seems to bring in even more stuff to do.
+As a result, you search for opportunities that will bring in downtime.
+Sometimes you may wish you were ill to allow you to check out of life for a few days and breathe again.

-I know this very well, in fact, it was what and who I was for much of my adult life.
-Living in the manic society where I would silently scream about wanting to get off this out of control train.
+I know this very well.
+In fact, it was what and who I was for much of my adult life.
+Living in a manic society, I would silently scream about wanting to get off this out-of-control train.
 I was losing grip over purpose, goals and why I was alive.
-I knew that I had to do something, but it meant doing something different.
-I knew that meditation would help, as I had heard that this was very effective in getting the clarity I so desperately needed, but my mind was telling me that I didn’t have time.
-It was coming home from FILEX in 2008 that I simply decided that I just had to give it a go – I was desperate.
+I knew I had to do something, but it meant doing something different.
+I knew that meditation would help, as I had heard that this was very effective in getting the clarity I desperately needed, but my mind was telling me I didn’t have time.
+So finally, coming home from FILEX in 2008, I decided I just had to give it a go – I was desperate.

 I smile now at the ‘Marietta’ that I once was.
-Meditation almost daily and sometimes more than once a day (when my mind is getting the better of me) has not only given me the clarity that I needed, but also given me the time that I was searching for.
-It might seem odd that taking 15 to 20 minutes of your day to sit quietly would actually increase the amount of time you have to get things done, but it really does.
+Meditation almost daily and sometimes more than once a day (when my mind is getting the better of me) has given me the clarity I needed and the time I was searching for.
+It might seem odd that taking 15 to 20 minutes of your day to sit quietly would actually increase your time to get things done, but it really does.

-‘How?’ you might ask – well, it starts by allowing you to slowly get rid of the noise.
-The mental conversations that you have with yourself constantly that serve no purpose, other than cause you more stress.
-In fact, meditation has helped me challenge some of the thoughts that pop up and ask them, ‘really, why would that happen?’ especially when a self-sabotaging thought is threatening to become a repeating line in my mind.
-Challenging thoughts and beliefs is not as violent as I thought it would be, in fact, it has been quite humorous and then I find myself listening to what I say out loud, as well as what others say.
+‘How?’ you might ask – well, it starts by letting you slowly eliminate the noise.
+The mental conversations you have with yourself constantly serve no purpose other than to cause you more stress.
+In fact, meditation has helped me challenge some of the thoughts that pop up and ask them, ‘really, why would that happen?’ especially when a self-sabotaging thought threatens to become a repeating line in my mind.
+Challenging ideas and beliefs are not as violent as I thought they would be.
+In fact, it has been quite humorous, and then I find myself listening to what I say out loud and what others say.

-Perhaps consider doing this on New Year’s day and start 2015 with a different outlook.
-I know that is exactly what I will be doing!
+Consider doing this tomorrow and start your day with a different outlook.
+I know that is precisely what I will be doing!